C191068/Ali_Khatami_Solidity07/README.md

 A provably random number is a number that is generated in a way that is transparent, verifiable, and unbiased, meaning that it cannot be manipulated or predicted by anyone, including the party generating the number.

+Chainlink keepers is also an out of the box decentralized feature of chainlink